What is Problem Gambling Awareness Month?

 Written by Birches Health

-Editor’s note: Birches Health is a leading national provider of Responsible Gaming resources and Problem Gambling treatment, offering specialized care from the comfort of home, covered by insurance.
+Editor’s note: Birches Health is a leading national provider of Problem Gambling treatment and Responsible Gaming resources, offering specialized support from the comfort of home, covered by insurance.

 PGA TOUR’s PGAM efforts

-In collaboration with NCPG, the PGA TOUR has also launched new initiatives for Problem Gambling Awareness Month, including a new cross-platform marketing campaign that highlights important reminders:
+The PGA TOUR has also launched new initiatives for Problem Gambling Awareness Month this year, including a new cross-platform marketing campaign that highlights important reminders:

 Problem Gambling warning signs